zencart/documentation/content/user/Upgrading/detailed_upgrading.md

 ## 2\.
 Execution

 Download and unzip the latest Zen Cart® version to your PC.
-This will be in a 3rd directory (perhaps "<span class="filename">\zen_new</span>"), separate from the other two folders compared above.
+This will be in a 3rd directory (perhaps `zen_new`), separate from the other two folders compared above.

 Using the list of files you made earlier, go through each "changed" file, and make your changes from the old version into the new version.
 Simple language edits will be just a matter of copy-and-paste.